cloudmesh-community/book/chapters/prg/python/python-cmd.md

 # cmd Module

 If you consider using this module, you may instead want to use cloudmesh cmd5 instead as it provides some very nice features that are not included in cmd.
-However to do the basics, cmd will do.
+However, to do the basics, cmd will do.

 The Python cmd module is useful for any more involved command-line application.
-It is used in the [Cloudmesh Project](http://cloudmesh.github.io/), for example, and students have found it helpful in their projects to develop quickly high quality command line tools with documentation so that others can replicate and use the programs.
+It is used in the [Cloudmesh Project](http://cloudmesh.github.io/), for example, and students have found it helpful in their projects to develop quickly high-quality command line tools with documentation so that others can replicate and use the programs.
 The Python cmd module contains a public class, Cmd, designed to be used as a base class for command processors such as interactive shells and other command interpreters.